 Have you ever read a requirement specification containing enough detail to make a modern pulp-writer envious?
 Yet, within a couple paragraphs your eyes glazed over, and you began wondering if the ten cups of coffee you drank this morning were possibly decaffinated?
-That's life in the big city (my personal euphemism for describing unpleasant life experiences).
-However, there is a better way.
+There is a better way.
 Welcome to Jobs-to-be-Done and Outcome-Driven Innovation.
 While this article will get into these concepts, you can find significantly more details in a book written by Anthony Ulwick, What Customers Want: Using Outcome-Driven Innovation to Create Breakthrough Products and Services.

 The basic principles of Outcome-Driven Innovation and Jobs-to-be-Done concepts are extremely simple.
 Yet, buried within the simplistic notion lies an incredibly powerful idea.
 People buy products and services that help them get jobs done easier or faster.
 At its core, not too complex.
 I've repeated it in the list below for additional emphasis.